HighResMIP2/HighResMIP2.github.io/publications.md

 Bloomfield, H. C., Brayshaw, D. J., Deakin, M., and Greenwood, D., 2022: Hourly historical and near-future weather and climate variables for energy system modelling, Earth Syst.
 Sci.
 Data Discuss., in review, [https://doi.org/10.5194/essd-2021-436](https://doi.org/10.5194/essd-2021-436).

 Dorrington, J., Strommen, K., and Fabiano, F., 2021: How well does CMIP6 capture the dynamics of Euro-Atlantic weather regimes, and why?, Weather Clim.
 Dynam.
 Discuss., in review (Oct 2021). [https://doi.org/10.5194/wcd-2021-71](https://doi.org/10.5194/wcd-2021-71).

-Famooss Paolini, L., Athanasiadis, P., Ruggieri, P., Bellucci, A., 2022: The atmospheric response to meridional shifts of the Gulf Stream SST front and the role of atmospheric horizontal resolution.
-In review for the Journal of Climate.

 Lockwood, J., et al., 2022: Using high-resolution global climate models from the PRIMAVERA project to create a European winter windstorm event set.
 NHESS, submitted (Jan 2022). [https://doi.org/10.5194/nhess-2022-12](https://doi.org/10.5194/nhess-2022-12).